-First, self-direct bill crediting concerns only costs reflective of utility-scale wind and utility-scale solar procurements, and expressly not "costs associated with procuring renewable energy credits through existing and future contracts through the Adjustable Block Program, subsection (c-5) of this Section 1-75, and the Solar for All Program."
-This provides a defined universe of contract types.
-Second, self-direct bill crediting concerns only costs for contracts entered into after successful participation, and expressly not "costs associated with any contracts entered into before the delivery year in which the customer files the initial compliance report to be eligible for participation in the self-direct program."
-Thus, bill crediting is established through looking at utility-scale RPS contract costs for those contracts entered into after the customer's successful participation in the program.
+As outlined above and reinforced by the Illinois Commerce Commission in Docket No. 22-0231, self-direct bill crediting concerns only costs reflective of utility-scale wind and utility-scale solar procurements, and expressly not "costs associated with procuring renewable energy credits through existing and future contracts through the Adjustable Block Program, subsection (c-5) of this Section 1-75, and the Solar for All Program."
+This provides a defined universe of contract types for which costs can be utilized in establishing bill crediting levels.
+Self-direct bill crediting should also not include "costs associated with any contracts entered into before the delivery year in which the customer files the initial compliance report to be eligible for participation in the self-direct program," but this limitation introduces problematic variance in the self-direct credit level by basing that credit level on the specific year of a given customer's self-direct participation.